CDS MCQs Geography – (with Solutions & Detailed Explanations)

 Answer: d) Tectonic mountains

-The Himalayas are young fold mountains formed by tectonic plate collision.
+The Himalayas emerged as young fold mountains through tectonic plate interactions.

 a) Nainital